 Proper maintenance is key to ensuring longevity and performance.
 Routine inspection of blades, shafts, and seals, along with timely lubrication, can prevent unexpected failures.

-An agitator for water treatment ensures proper mixing of chemicals, suspensions, and water to facilitate processes like coagulation, flocculation, and chemical dosing for effective water purification.
+An mixer for water treatment ensures proper mixing of chemicals, suspensions, and water to facilitate processes like coagulation, flocculation, and chemical dosing for effective water purification.

-A paddle agitator is best for flocculation as it provides gentle, uniform mixing that helps in forming large, settleable flocs without breaking them.
+A paddle mixer is best for flocculation as it provides gentle, uniform mixing that helps in forming large, settleable flocs without breaking them.

-A propeller mixer operates at higher speeds and is suited for rapid mixing, while a paddle agitator provides slower, controlled agitation ideal for delicate processes like flocculation.
+A propeller mixer operates at higher speeds and is suited for rapid mixing, while a paddle Mixer provides slower, controlled agitation ideal for delicate processes like flocculation.